Vought F-8 Crusader: Mishap rate

-The Crusader was not an easy aircraft to fly, and was often unforgiving in carrier landings, where it suffered from poor recovery from high sink rates, and the poorly designed, castering nose undercarriage made it hard to steer on the deck.
-Safe landings required the carriers to steam at full speed to lower the relative landing speed for Crusader pilots.
+The Crusader was not an easy aircraft to fly, and was often unforgiving in carrier landings, where it suffered poor recovery from high sink rates, and the poorly designed, castering nose undercarriage made it hard to steer on the deck.
+Safe landings required the carriers to steam at full speed to offset the relatively high landing speed of the Crusader.
 The stacks of the oil-burning carriers on which the Crusader served belched thick black smoke, sometimes obscuring the flight deck, forcing the Crusader's pilot to rely on the landing signal officer's radioed instructions.
+Early on, pilots were encouraged to only keep a minimum level of fuel remaining onboard prior to landing; in the long term, the adoption of the more powerful J57-P420 engine improved the situation.
 It earned a reputation as an "ensign eliminator" during its early service introduction.
 The nozzle and air intake were so low when the aircraft was on the ground or the flight deck that the crews called the aircraft "the Gator".
-Not surprisingly, the Crusader mishap rate was relatively high compared to its contemporaries, the Douglas A-4 Skyhawk and the F-4 Phantom II.
+Not surprisingly, the Crusader mishap rate was relatively high compared to its contemporaries, the Douglas A-4 Skyhawk and the McDonnell Douglas F-4 Phantom II.
 However, the aircraft did possess a desirable capability, as proved when several Crusader pilots took off with the wings folded and were able to land the aircraft.
 One of these episodes took place on 23 August 1960; a Crusader with the wings folded took off from Napoli Capodichino in full afterburner, climbed to 5000 ft and then returned to land successfully.
 The pilot reported that the control forces were higher than normal.
 The Crusader was capable of flying in this configuration, though the pilot would be required to reduce aircraft weight by jettisoning stores and dumping fuel before landing.
 1,261 Crusaders were built.
 By the time it was withdrawn from the fleet, 1,106 had been involved in mishaps.